rewboss hub

 Originally I used two 400W halogen lights of the sort used by painters and decorators, and this worked very well in a variety of situations (and I would still recommend this setup for anyone on a budget that extends as far as a camera with a white balance setting, but not enough for proper studio lighting).

 The other lights are LED panels by Neewer and Boling.
 These are properly colour balanced, and come with filters to lower the colour temperature to that of tungsten, meaning I can also use them in conjunction with the halogen lights if necessary.
-One is a large 900 LED panel, two others have 304 LEDs each — much dimmer, but can be mounted on a camera if necessary — and two more have approximately 600.
+The Neewer light a large 900 LED panel, while the Boling has approximately 600.

 Video editor